thor-op/Epub-from-Novelight/README.md

 - **Invalid URL**: Ensure the URL is from novelight.net and follows the correct format
 - **Chapter errors**: Check if the chapter range is valid for the novel
 - **TOC errors**: The tool will skip TOC transformation if the structure is unexpected
+- **Wrong chapters downloaded**: If you change the chapter range for a previously downloaded novel, set "Regenerate temporary files" to `Yes`.
+This forces re-fetching of chapter IDs, otherwise it uses cached IDs and may download unexpected chapters.

 ## Contributors